 Other names the philodendron brasil is known as include:

 The brasil plant is incredibly adaptable and well-suited for indoor living.
 As long as you’re giving it the right soil condition, a moderate level of light and humidity, it’ll be perfectly happy in any room of your home.

 Propagation is straight-forward with the most effective method is through a cutting in water.
 Plus, rooting will only take a few days.
 Here is what you need to do:

 Step 1 – Take a clean, sterilized pair of scissors or pruning shears, and remove a stem cutting at least 1 to 2 inches before the node.

 Step 2 - Fill a glass with water, remove lower leaves from the cutting and place the cutting directly into the water glass.
 You’ll want to switch out the water every few days to make sure your cutting gets plenty of nutrients.

 Step 3 – After a few days, your cutting will begin to start sprouting fibrous roots, wait a few days and then transplant into a well-draining, potting soil mix.

 Be sure to keep your soil well-watered in the first few days after transplanting.
 When it comes to the potting soil mix, ½ potting mix and ½ peat moss or ¾ potting and ¼ perlite make an ideal mix for this plant.

-Ideal Growing Conditions for Philodendron Brasil
+Growing Conditions for Philodendron Hederaceum

 After transplanting your cutting, you’ll want to choose the right spot, giving it the right level of light, temperature and humidity.